martebeatriz/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Overview of the analysis:
-Using our knowledge of the cloud ETL process, we created an AWS RDS database with tables in pgAdmin.
-Used a dataset on toy reviews from the Amazon Review datasets.
+Using my knowledge of the cloud ETL process, created an AWS RDS database with tables in pgAdmin.
+The dataset contained toy reviews from Amazon Review datasets.

-Using our knowledge of PySpark, Pandas, or SQL, we determined if there is any bias towards reviews that were written as part of the Vine paid review program.
+My analysis explored the possibility of bias in reviews written as part of the paid Vine review program.<br>

+Technologies used: PySpark, Pandas, and SQL.

 ## Results: